odejesush/webusb-on-workers/EXPLAINER.md

 ## Design Alternatives ##

-Instead of enabling WebUSB to be accessed from AbstractWorker, only allow the API to be accessed from a SharedWorker.
-This approach would allow pages from the same origin to share devices.
-However, exposing WebUSB to the SharedWorkerGlobalScope could result in additional complexity, since SharedWorkerGlobalScope inherits the WorkerNavigator object from AbstractWorker.
-Additionally, we lose the benefit of allowing WebUSB operations to be performed on a separate thread with DedicatedWorkers.
+The original idea was to allow only Shared Workers to use the WebUSB API.
+However, allowing WebUSB to be used in a Dedicated Worker is also beneficial to allow heavy I/O operations on a USB device to be offloaded to a worker thread.
+Additionally, enabling the API to be used in a Dedicated Worker is as simple as enabling the API to be used in a Shared Worker.

-Another alternative design approach that was considered was to expose WebUSB API including requestDevice to the WorkerGlobalScope.
-This approach would require dealing with how the chooser prompt for selecting a USB device to connect to should be displayed when used within a SharedWorker
+Another alternative design approach that was considered was to expose the entire WebUSB API to the `DedicatedWorkerGlobalScope` and `SharedWorkerGlobalScope`.
+This approach would require dealing with how the chooser prompt for selecting a USB device to connect to should be displayed when used within a worker, especially a Shared Worker which can contain multiple pages connected to it.
+There would also be additional complexity in sending the request to show the chooser from a worker thread to the main thread that contains the page.

+The initial approach to allowing WebUSB to be used within the context of a Dedicated Worker and Shared Worker was to create a base interface class called `WindowOrWorkerUSB` that contained the attributes and methods of `USB` minus `requestDevice()`.
+Then the existing `USB` class will contain only the `requestDevice()` method and inherit from the newly created `WindowOrWorkerUSB` interface.
+The `WorkerNavigator` interface would then use the `WindowOrWorkerUSB` interface to expose the API to workers.

+This idea was then changed to rename `USB` to `WindowUSB` and create a new interface called `WorkerUSB` that inherits from `WindowOrWorkerUSB`.
+These new interfaces would be added to the corresponding navigator interface.
+This approach would have broken any existing implementations of WebUSB that use `navigator.usb instanceof USB` to check if WebUSB is enabled.
+The whole idea of creating a base `WindowOrWorkerUSB` interface was scrapped after learning that extended attributes can be used to determine specific contexts in which an interface, attribute, or method can be exposed in, therefore significantly reducing the complexity of the implementation.